Island of Death

-The film was initially banned and is one of the most widely banned films in the world.
-It remained banned for several years in the United Kingdom until a heavily censored (missing over four minutes) version was released by Vipco.
-It was first released uncut in 2003 by Image Entertainment and then it was released uncut by Arrow Films in 2011.
+Filmed on location in 1975, Island of Death was theatrically released in the United Kingdom in late 1977 in a truncated version.
+It received a limited theatrical release in the United States under the title Isle of Perversion, bearing an X rating.
+Due to its graphic depiction of rape, murder, torture, incest, and bestiality, the film was wildly controversial and became one of the most widely banned films in the world.
+It was among 39 titles banned on home video in the United Kingdom during the "video nasty" panic.

+Island of Death was first released fully uncut in 2003 by the American distributor Image Entertainment.
+Arrow Films released the uncut version again on DVD in 2010, and on Blu-ray in 2015.

 Plot

-Christopher and Celia rent a home on the Greek island of Mykonos for their purported honeymoon.
+Christopher, an American man, and Celia, a British woman, rent a home on the Greek island of Mykonos for their purported honeymoon.
 The locals believe them to be a normal newlywed couple; however, Christopher and Celia are, in fact, sexual sadists and murderers and have left London to venture on a killing spree abroad.

 The morning after their arrival, Christopher becomes aroused and rapes a goat and then kills it.
-The two then meet a French painter who is attracted to Celia.
+The two then meet Jean-Claude, a French painter who is attracted to Celia.
 The two nail him to the ground in a crucifixion pose and pour paint down his throat until he chokes to death.
 They then dump his body in the ocean.
 While getting acquainted with the island locals, the couple meets Patricia, a wealthy older woman, and are invited to a gay wedding between a middle-aged American on the island and his Greek lover.
 Christopher and Celia break into the couple's house on their wedding night.
 Christopher chases the elderly man into the streets before stabbing him to death; Celia shoots his lover in the head with a pistol and stages it as a murder-suicide.

 After this, the couple kills Foster, an American police officer who had been trailing them, by hanging him from his plane and flying it over the ocean.
 Celia begins to resist Christopher's murderous escapades and hesitates when he targets Patricia.
 He arrives at her house, and the two begin to have sex while Celia watches from a window.
 Christopher urinates on her and beats her unconscious before taking her body outside and decapitating her with a bulldozer.
 The next day, while Christopher goes fishing, two hippies attempt to rape Celia while she is taking a bath.
 However, Christopher returns home to discover them in the act, leading him to murder one with a speargun and drown the other in the toilet.